dwyl/mvp/README.md

 As always,
-our goal is to document as much of the implementation as possible, so that _anyone_ can follow along as reasonably easily.
+our goal is to document as much of the implementation as possible, so that _anyone_ can follow along.

 If naming things is [hard](https://martinfowler.com/bliki/TwoHardThings.html), choosing names for schemas/fields is _extra difficult_,